andrew-ho7705/agile-game/README.md

-# CMPEN 482W FA23 Capstone Project

-## Penn State Engineering Leadership Develpment- Electronic Agile Workshop Game
+# Penn State Engineering Leadership Develpment- Electronic Agile Workshop Game

 ## Before following any of the steps below, ensure you are connected to psu_guest wifi
 Even if it looks like you are on the wifi, you must ensure you are connected to it, otherwise some of the major functionalities listed below may not work.